AlexSim93/pull-request-analytics-action/README.md

 ## Recommendations and Tips

 - Use a **Personal Access Token (classic)** to generate reports for multiple repositories or to support teams.
+- Avoid running multiple actions simultaneously that use the same token.
+This will help prevent hitting secondary rate limits.
 - Utilize the `schedule` event for optimal report updates.
 You can refresh the report every few hours or days to avoid exceeding rate limits and to keep the report up to date.
 You can find an example configuration [here](https://github.com/AlexSim93/pull-request-analytics-action/blob/master/configs/yearReportWithoutDevelopers.yml).
 - To hide individual metrics, specify users in the `HIDE_USERS` parameter or leave `total` and GitHub team names in the `SHOW_USERS` parameter.
 - To avoid a long list of title changes when updating an existing issue, it is recommended to set the title yourself using the `ISSUE_TITLE` parameter.
 - You can filter pull requests using labels with the `EXCLUDE_LABELS` and `INCLUDE_LABELS` parameters.

+## Troubleshooting
+If you encounter a "Not Found" error:

+- Check the scopes of your personal access token if you're using one.
+- Verify that you have correctly specified the owner and repository.
+- Ensure that you have access to the specified repository.
+- If you're using GITHUB_TOKEN, remember that it only provides access to the repository where the action is running.
+You can read more about this in the [GitHub documentation](https://docs.github.com/en/rest/using-the-rest-api/troubleshooting-the-rest-api?apiVersion=2022-11-28#404-not-found-for-an-existing-resource).

 ## Privacy and Data Handling